DoomPtrl/LAIDD_EOGC/readme.md

 cd "Deconvolution/TCGA_EOGC_combined"
 Rscript ecotyper.R

-# Recreate clustering figure
+# Recreate the clustering figure from Mun et al.
 cd Analysis
 Rscript Clustering2.R
 ```

-Adapt these commands to your local paths and compute environment.
-Keep the README updated as the project evolves.
+Adapt these commands to your environment and keep the README in sync with future structural changes.